New Super Mario Bros.: Development

-Nintendo announced on February 21, 2006, that New Super Mario Bros. would launch for the Nintendo DS on May 7, 2006.
+Nintendo announced on January 21, 2006, that New Super Mario Bros. would launch for the Nintendo DS on May 7, 2006.
 The game's new power-ups were also introduced at the same time, including the Blue Koopa Shell and the Mega Mushroom.
 Nintendo further mentioned that the game would be played in 2D, but use 3D models to create a 2.5D look and feel.
 The May 7 release was later delayed towards May 21, 2006, but the game's release date was eventually only pushed back slightly to May 15 of that year; Nintendo also planned to release the game around the same time that the Nintendo DS Lite launched, on June 11, 2006.

 New Super Mario Bros. is the first original 2D platform game to feature Mario since Super Mario Land 2: 6 Golden Coins in 1992.
 New Super Mario Bros. was available for play at E3 in 2005.
 The game's designers were given much more freedom with designs in New Super Mario Bros. compared to previous 2D Mario games.
 Characters, enemies, and objects could now be created with much more detailed animations, without requiring that they would be designed by hand.
 To provide visual cues, the developers made the game's camera more dynamic; it zooms in and out of action depending on the situation to provide focus where necessary.

 Physics play an important role in New Super Mario Bros.'s improved game mechanics.
 Without the rigid restrictions of tile-based sprites and backgrounds, the designers were free to explore new gameplay mechanics.
-When Mario lands on top of a tree, it teeters over and eventually falls if he is stationary for too long.
-Mario can also swing on ropes and walk on wires that bend and stretch under his weight.
+Mario can swing on ropes and walk on wires that bend and stretch under his weight.

-Early in the game's development, the developers planned not to use voice acting for the game to stay true to the spirit of Super Mario Bros.; however, voice acting was eventually embraced by the developers, who decided that it would serve the game in a positive manner.
+Early in the game's development, the developers planned not to use voice acting for the game to stay true to the spirit of Super Mario Bros.; however, voice acting was eventually embraced by the developers, who decided that it would positively serve the game.
 Although voice acting was used in earlier 2D Mario remakes, New Super Mario Bros. is the first original 2D Mario game to use voice acting.
-Charles Martinet returned to voice Mario and Luigi, along with Nicole Mills as Princess Peach and Dolores Rogers as Bowser Jr. New Super Mario Bros. features original music composed by Asuka Ohta and Hajime Wakai under the direction of the Super Mario Bros. series composer, Koji Kondo, who also created the "Aboveground BGM", the main theme for regular levels.
+Charles Martinet returned to voice Mario and Luigi.
+New Super Mario Bros. features original music composed by Asuka Ohta and Hajime Wakai under the direction of the Super Mario Bros. series composer, Koji Kondo, who also created the "Aboveground BGM", the main theme for regular levels.
 The game's music dictates gameplay; enemies jump and dance in time to the music.
 Predicting enemy movements, players can time their jumps with enemy movements to reach otherwise inaccessible areas.